wellcomecollection/docs/rfcs/035-marc-856/README.md

     </tr>
 </table>

-I manually inspected the 48 records where the first indicator isn't 4; all of them contain HTTP URLs and it looks like the first indicator has just been incorrectly applied.
+I manually inspected the 48 records where the first indicator isn't 4; all of them contain HTTP URLs and it looks like the first indicator has been inconsistently applied.
-I have uploaded a list with [the bib IDs of these records](bibs_with_incorrect_first_indicator.txt).
+I have uploaded a list with [the bib IDs of these records](bibs_with_unexpected_first_indicator.txt).

 The current Wellcome Library website always presents a link to the contents of 856 subfield $u, even if the first indicator isn't "4 - HTTP".
 Examples: